Applying Machine Learning Methods to Laser Acceleration of Protons: Lessons Learned from Synthetic Data: Conclusions

 \section{Conclusions}

-We tested three different machine learning models on a synthetic data set for laser-accelerated protons by training these models on up to 20,000 synthetic data points.
-The data set was generated using a modified Fuchs et al. \cite{Fuchs2005} model that included Gaussian noise to simulate the kind of noise that could be present in a real experiment.
-The machine learning models were Gaussian Process Regression (GPR), Support Vector Regression (SVR) and a two-hidden-layer neural network (NN).
+We tested three different machine learning models on a synthetic data set for laser-accelerated protons by training these models on up to 20000 synthetic data points.
+The data set was generated using a modified \citet{Fuchs2005} model that included Gaussian noise to simulate the kind of noise that could be present in a real experiment.
+The machine learning models were Gaussian Process Regression (GPR), Support Vector Regression (SVR) and a three-hidden-layer neural network (NN).

-Overall we find that the three ML models adequately modeled the synthetic data sets.
-When ML model predictions were compared to data points that were not included in the training set the dominant source of error was typically the noise that was artificially added to the synthetic data sets.
-When compared to noiseless data, the models, which were trained on noisy data, typically deviated from the noiseless data at a level that was well below the noise that was added to the data set (i.e. because the models successfully averaged out the noise).
-GPR and SVR were the most accurate models.
+Of the three methods, the NN models were the least accurate and this was especially true when the number of training points was low.
+This included an exercise where we used the ML models to predict optimum conditions for proton acceleration at different cutoff energies.
+The poor accuracy of the NN model likely stems from the large number of free parameters that must be precisely determined for the model to become highly accurate.
+We did not ``pre-train" any of the models to try to ameliorate this issue.

 In terms of performance on one GPU, SVR was by far the fastest model for execution time.
-GPR was the slowest, taking 30 seconds to train on 20,000 data points.
+GPR was the slowest, taking 30 seconds to train on 20000 data points.
 The neural network used the least amount of GPU memory while GPR consumed 5-10 times more GPU memory than the other models.
-Generally the performance results indicate that quasi-real time training of these models on kHz repetition rate laser systems should be feasible, especially with SVR.
+Generally the performance results suggest that quasi-real time training of these models on kHz repetition rate laser systems should be feasible, especially with SVR.

 We stress that these results should not be regarded as the final word on the usefulness of these ML models in the context of laser acceleration of protons.
 More complex data sets may yield different results.
 Moreover, there are certainly ML models that deserve attention that we did not study here.